paliAli/Forest_fires_timeseries/README.md

 ## Filtering images
 The process was as follows:
-1) Only images from between 1st of February and 1st of September were used
+1) Only images from between 1st of March and 1st of September were used
 2) The images were filtered for the area of Brazil
+3) Fmask band in HLSS30 (bit 1) was used to filter out clouds
-3) List of all weeks for the date period was created
+4) A list of biweekly periods was created
-4) Function was written to iterate over the range of dates and create median composites for each week
+5) Function was written to iterate over the range of dates and create mosaic image for each 2 weeks

 The week function was taken from https://gis.stackexchange.com/questions/280156/mosaicking-image-collection-by-date-day-in-google-earth-engine and adjusted to my use